ikefix/SoftwareDev-packages/Project_proposal.md

 ## Goals (individual and Collective)

 ### Joshua
-He is responsible for providing data and documentation of the projects
+He is responsible for providing data and documentation of the project

 ### Olayinka
 He will work on flood depth estimation